-Step 1 – Prepare to buy a home
+Step 1 – Prepare to purchase

 Step 3 – Start your home search

-Step 4 – Know the market
+Step 4 – Get a grasp of the market

-Step 5 – Find your dream house
+Step 5 – Find the house you've been waiting for

 Step 6 – Negotiate